fabiodiluca/ExpressionSolver/README.md

 # ExpressionSolver
-An logical expression solver with a sql like synthax
+A .NET C# logical expression solver with a sql like synthax.

-You pass a logical expression or a numeric and than you get it back resolved!
+You pass a logical expression or a numeric and then you get it back resolved!
+It is intended to be compatible with http://querybuilder.js.org/ sql expression generator.

 Example1:
 	Expression:TRUE AND FALSE